How To Program A Ford PATS Key

 Programming A PATS Key Yourself

 To get started, you should have an extra key made, and you can program it as a spare.
 Always good to have a different key to your vehicle.
 You can program your spare key at home, you use the tips down below.
 Otherwise, you could easily spend upwards of $150 trying to get a spare from your local Ford dealer.
 If you’re looking to buy a replacement key or FOB for your Ford, check out this blog post highlighting what you should know before buying a new key.

 - You need to have one original key for your Ford.

 - You’ll need a new PATS key cut to match your ignition switch.

-3. Start by putting one of your original keys in the ignition.
+- Start by putting the original key into the ignition.

-8. Repeat this process for any additional keys.
+- Repeat the process above for any additional PATS keys.

 Note: this article is for informational purposes only - be sure to check your owner's manual if you have questions before starting the process outlined above.
 Remember that if you lose a key, it can be difficult to program a new key for your Ford, as you need two keys to complete a program.
 Therefore, it's strongly suggested you make an extra key now and program it as a spare.
 That way, if you lose a key, you've already got a spare that's been programmed.